Noah-Vincenz/Beeone/README.md

 - Once the login screen is loaded, input the username and password for one of the sandbox test users listed in the ```test-customer-logins.txt``` file (this user data was taken from the official Open Bank Project website).
 - Now you can view the user's accounts, view their transactions, transfer between their accounts, create counterparties, transfer to counterparties

-## Adding Native Code

-This project can be run from a web browser or the Expo client app.
-You may find that you want to add more native code later on.
-You can do this by ejecting the project and rebuilding it yourself.

-- Run `yarn eject` to create the native projects.
-- You can still run your project in the web browser or Expo client, you just won't be able to access any new native modules you add.

-## Publishing

-- Deploy the native app to the App store and Play store using this guide: [Deployment](https://docs.expo.io/distribution/app-stores/).
-- Deploy the website using this guide: [Web deployment](https://docs.expo.io/distribution/publishing-websites/).

 ## 📝 Notes

 - Learn more about [Universal React](https://docs.expo.io/).